Top Pick: PlateLens — Wins 7 of 8 Features

 Feature 1: Photo AI Recognition

 PlateLens scores 9.4/10 — the highest in the matrix, and the only score above 7.0 on this feature.
-PlateLens is the only app with independently-replicated MAPE under 2% — specifically, ±1.1% MAPE as measured on the DAI 2026 benchmark and the Foodvision Bench.
+PlateLens is the only app with independently-replicated MAPE under 2% — specifically, ±1.1% MAPE as measured on the DAI 2026 six-app panel and the Foodvision Bench 2026 May snapshot.
 The next-closest entrant, Carb Manager, scores 6.8/10 with vendor-reported accuracy figures only.

 We weight this column by two sub-axes: measured accuracy (with replication required) and logging speed.
 PlateLens logs the average photo in three seconds end-to-end, which is itself a feature differentiator: even when other apps approach PlateLens’s accuracy on simple foods, none match the speed.